 Think back to any number of various ski trips you might have taken in your life.
 Specifically those vacations where you might have slept somewhere in Summit county?
 Perhaps Keystone or Breckenridge?
-Or maybe you went to Eagle, and stayed at Vail or Beaver Creek?
 Do you remember sleeping well?
-How many times on this ski trip did you actually wake up and catch the early chair-ride for the first tracks you imagined the night before?
+How many times on this ski trip did you actually wake up and catch the early chair-ride for the “first tracks” you imagined the night before?
 For many, myself included, those mornings more than likely resulted in multiple “snooze” sessions on the alarm clock, or worse yet, waking up 2 hours after the alarm was scheduled.
 Do you remember tossing and turning all night?
 Maybe chalking it up to “nerves” or “excitement”?
 The more likely culprit, was altitude-induced periodic breathing (PB).

 Periodic Breathing & Sleep